nonsequitur/inf-ruby/README.md

-`inf-ruby.el` provides a REPL buffer connected to a Ruby subprocess.
+`inf-ruby` provides a REPL buffer connected to a Ruby subprocess.

 ## Installation